 Providers should also perform the same exercise to model the impact of Phase 2 of the Bill and assume worst case by reducing the unspent funds creditor and reducing cash accordingly.
 It is not a matter of if, but when the Government will introduce Phase 2.
 Judging by recent statistics that the average amount for unspent funds per consumer amounts to $7k, the potential impact of Phase 2 would be more severe than Phase 1, hence the Government are still working on timeframes and logistics.

-It is however, reassuring to see that the Government announced on 27 March 2020 that they will be putting Phase 1 implementation of 1 July on hold, as a result of the coronavirus (COVID-19).
+However, considering the recent outbreak of the Coronavirus, I would not be surprised to see the Government delay the introduction of Phase 1 from July 2020, and Aged Care peak bodies should be lobbying the Government to delay it.
 The key is not to panic.
 Providers should ensure they have robust budgeting and forecasting models as well as the relevant month end actual reports to understand the true underlying performance of their home care business.

 Q: To what extent do you think consumers will be adversely affected, as a result of the proposed changes: